 Price, availability and overview

-At present the Tado Smart Thermostat is only available in the UK and some European countries.
-In terms of price, it all depends on how you want to make your heating smart. so, if you continue reading I will take you through the different options.
+The Tado Smart Thermostat is only available in the UK and some European countries.
+In terms of price, it all depends on how you want to make your heating smart and I will take you through the options.

 Tado offer two ways to get started with its smart heating product.
 The first being the smart thermostat starter kit and the second the smart radiator thermostat starter kit.
 Confused?, don’t be, continue reading on.